 Learn Your Superpower

 All in all, learning how to code computers is a wise career move.
 Learning how to code is our modern “superpower,” enabling us to better connect with each other and advance our technology.
-At CollegeAmerica, we have several degree programs that can set you up for a successful career as a computer programmer.
+At Independence University, we have several degree programs that can set you up for a successful career as a computer programmer.